cdxgen/cdxgen-plugins-bin/README.md

 Binary plugins that extend the capabilities of [cdxgen](https://github.com/cdxgen/cdxgen), the open-source BOM (Bill of Materials) generator.
 This repository builds, packages, and distributes native helper binaries that cdxgen invokes to perform deep analysis tasks that require language-specific tooling, operating system instrumentation, or cryptographic inspection.

-> **Documentation**: the guides and tutorials in this README are expanded in the [documentation site](https://cdxgen.github.io/cdxgen-plugins-bin/), with tool guides for golem, rusi, cdxrs, cdxui, and trustinspector, an architecture overview, and seven hands-on lessons.
+> **Documentation**: the guides and tutorials in this README are expanded in the [documentation site](https://cdxgen.github.io/cdxgen-plugins-bin/), with a dedicated guide for each helper: golem, rusi, cdxrs, cdxui, trustinspector, trivy-cdxgen, sourcekitten, dosai, and osquery, plus an architecture overview, a build reference, and seven hands-on lessons.
 The site source lives in [docs/](./docs/).

 ## Purpose